Twisted 6d $(2,0)$ SCFTs on a Circle: 6d twisted theories in the Cardy limit

 Here, we ignored the Jacobian factor which is subleading than \({1\over \tau\epsilon_1 \epsilon_2}\) terms in the exponent.
 Also, we introduced \(r\)-dimensional identity vector \(I=(1,1,...,1)\).
 The free energy \(\log Z\) can be computed by using the saddle point approximation of \(\mathfrak{x}\).
 The saddle point equation and its solution are given by

 By plugging the saddle point value (\ref{eq1123_saddle}) to (\ref{eq1118_integrand}), one can obtain the following 6d free energy,

 which is valid in the Cardy limit.
-For all Lie algebras, one can check that the overall coefficient is equivalent to the following group theoretic constant,
+For all Lie algebras including $(C_r)_{\pi}$, one can check that the overall coefficient is equivalent to the following group theoretic constant,

-where \(d_G\) is the dimension and \(h_G \) is the dual Coxeter number of \(G\).
+where \(d_G\) is the dimension and \(h_G^{\vee} \) is the dual Coxeter number of \(G\).
 The values are listed in table \ref{tab1158_GTH}.
 As a conclusion, the Cardy free energy of 6d $(2,0)$ theory of type \(G\) is given as follows,

 where the 6d theory is twisted if \(G\) is non-simply-laced.
+Our derivation of \eqref{eq1139_6adsfsdfs} solely depends on the index of the theory, for $C_r$ theory with different theta angles, they have the same index up to a redefinition of the string charge $\mathfrak{n}\rightarrow \frac{1}{2}\mathfrak{n}$.
+In the Cardy limit, the string charge is integrated out, such that at least at the leading order, the Cardy limit is the same for $(C_r)_0$ theory with different theta angles.
 Interestingly, one can observe that the 6d Cardy free energy (\ref{eq1139_6adsfsdfs}) (without Abelian contribution) takes a universal form for all Lie algebras, even with the outer-automorphism twist.
 For the classical algebras \(A_r\), \(B_r\), \(C_r\), and \(D_r\), the free energy scales as \(\log Z \sim r^3\) when \(r\gg 1\).
 This reiterates the fact that \(N\) M5-branes have \(N^3\) degrees of freedom in the large \(N\) limit \cite{Klebanov:1996un}.

 Furthermore, we can compare the Cardy free energy for theories before and after twisting.
 From the table \ref{tab1158_GTH}, one can see that for all the Langlands dual pairs of Lie algebras \( ( G^{(n)}, G^{\vee(1)}) \) of the twisted compactification in the table \ref{tab:6d5d}, the following identity holds: